tuxiqae/github_trending/README.md

 # GitHub Crawler

 ## Description:
-Scrapes the [trending](https://github.com/trending) repositories on GitHub and prints their information
+Scrapes the [trending repositories](https://github.com/trending) on GitHub and prints their information.

 WIP